JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 }
 ```

 > We're currently working on API for creating your own target hierarchies.
-This should be useful for projects
+It should be useful for projects
-> which hierarchy configurations differ a lot from the template from `targetHierarchy.default()`.
+> which hierarchy configurations differ a lot from the default template.
 >
-> At the moment, we're still iterating over this API and not ready to show it yet.
-If you're eager to try it,
+> At the moment, this API is not ready yet.
+But if you're eager to try it,
 > look into the `targetHierarchy.custom { ... }` block and the declaration of `targetHierarchy.default()` as an example.
 > Keep in mind that this API is still in development.
 It might be under-tested, and can change dramatically in further releases.
 >
 {type="tip"}

-### Use target shortcuts
+## Target shortcuts

 The Kotlin Multiplatform plugin provides some pre-defined target shortcuts for creating structures of common target
 combinations: